Binsabbar/oracle-cloud-terraform/modules/network/README.md

 * Private Route Table (defaultPrivateRouteTable): if no route table id is passed for a private subnet, this route table is used for the private subnet.
 The private default route table is configurable using `private_route_table_rules` variable.

 When a subnet is created, some default objects are created:
-* Public security list: Allows outbound TCP and UDP to the internet.
-Moreover, enables incoming ICPM from the internet.
-Lastly if `allowed_ingress_ports` has ports, it allow incoming connection from the internet to `allowed_ingress_ports`.
+* Public security list: Enables incoming ICPM from the internet.
+When `allowed_ingress_ports` has ports, it allow incoming connection from the internet to `allowed_ingress_ports`.
+The default value is `[]` empty list.
 You still can pass another security list ids and it will be concatenated to this list.
+Lastly, you can use optionals key to pass list of tcp and udp egress ports to internet in `allow_tcp_egress_to_ports` and `allow_udp_egress_to_ports` under `optionals.
-* Private security list: Allows outbound TCP and UDP to the internet.
+* Private security list: By default empty, but you can use optionals key to pass list of tcp and udp egress ports to internet in `allow_tcp_egress_to_ports` and `allow_udp_egress_to_ports` under `optionals.
 You still can pass another security list ids and it will be concatenated to this list.

 ## Note about Route Table and Security List
 * Route Table: the module will use default route table if not route table id is passed during creation of subnet.
 You can either configure the defaul route tables using `xxxxxx_route_table_rules` variables, or you can set different route table for each subnet you create using `route_table_id` key of the subnet you create.